 LG G Pro Lite Dual software

-This phablet runs on 4.1.2 (Jelly Bean) Android operating system, which means that LG is a little late with the adoption of fresh software in this case.
+This phablet runs on the 4.1.2 (Jelly Bean) Android operating system, which means that LG is a little late with the adoption of fresh software in this case.
 At the same time, the G Pro Lite is equipped with an Optimus UI 3.0 user interface, which means a lot of customization and personalization.
 In addition, the LG G Pro Lite Dual has some additional features, such as Guest mode, Smart Share and KnockON, and the so-called.
 “Silent” mode for peaceful sleep without unnecessary warnings and tones.

 LG G Pro Lite Dual Camera

 The main camera has 8MP, while the secondary has a 1.3 MP sensor.
 This means you’ll be able to take 3264 × 2448 pixel photos and HD video in 720p quality.
 The camera is equipped with standard options, but not with the much-needed HGR and macro modes.
 The photos have enough detail, but the choice of colors can be better.
-The LED flash is very useful, but since it is very strong, you should be aware that photos taken nearby or in not so bad light conditions will not be as good as you hoped.
+The LED flash is very useful, but since it is very strong, you should be aware that photos were taken nearby or in not-so-bad light conditions will not be as good as you hoped.

 LG G Pro Lite Dual Conclusion

-Everyday activities, such as browsing the Internet, typing text, listening to music and watching videos, the LG G Pro Lite Dual performs without difficulty.
+Everyday activities, such as browsing the Internet, typing text, listening to music, and watching videos, the LG G Pro Lite Dual performs without difficulty.
 The story is completely different when it comes to games, so we can safely say that this is not a gaming phone, which is a shame, considering the big screen.
 The 3.140 mAh battery is enough for one day of normal use.
-All the default connections are there (with an IR port that allows you to transform the phone into a remote control), with the exception of NFC, HDMI and 4G connections, but that is not crucial for the overall rating of this phablet.
+All the default connections are there (with an IR port that allows you to transform the phone into a remote control), with the exception of NFC, HDMI, and 4G connections, but that is not crucial for the overall rating of this phablet.
 Of course, don’t lose sight of the fact that this is a Dual SIM phone and that it offers the convenience of using two cards, with a special button for that purpose.